Network Preference Dynamics using Lattice Theory: Experiments

 \section{Experiments}

 In this section, we perform a simulation of the preference dynamics model proposed in Section \ref{sec:dynamics} and validate our theoretical findings in Section \ref{sec:stable}.
-We measure the convergence of preference profiles to equilibria using the \emph{Kendall tau distance} \cite{kendall1938}, defined as

-for preference relations $\pi_1, \pi_2 \in \Pref(\A)$.
+We measure the convergence of preference profiles to equilibria using the Kendall tau \cite{kendall1938} (also known as the Kemeny-Snell-Bogart \cite{nishimura2023}) metric, defined $d(\pi_1,\pi_2) = \#\{ (a,b) : (a \prefers b) \in \pi_1, (b \prefers a) \in \pi_2 \}$ for preference relations $\pi_1, \pi_2 \in \Pref(\A)$.
 This distance is a measure of disagreement between two agents, where agents are said to disagree if they hold opposite comparisons.
-Note this notion of distance between preference relations does \emph{not} reflect agreement, only disagreement or lack thereof.
-Given a preference profile $\profile$ and a graph $\G = (\N,\E)$, consider the quantity

-Because the dynamical system \eqref{eq:global-pi} resembles a diffusion process, we instill the term \emph{Dirichlet energy} to refer to the quantity $\D(\cdot)$ in \eqref{eq:dirichlet}.
+Given a preference profile $\profile$ and a graph $\G = (\N,\E)$, consider the quantity $\D(\profile) = \sum_{(i,j) \in \E} d(\pi_i,\pi_j)$.
+Because the dynamical system \eqref{eq:global-pi} resembles a diffusion process, we instill the term \emph{Dirichlet energy} to refer to the quantity $\D(\cdot)$.
 The Dirichlet energy quantifies the total disagreement between agents who are connected in $\G$.